-Biologic therapies are usually prescribed in people with more severe Crohn’s symptoms who haven’t found relied with other methods.
+Biologic therapies are usually prescribed in people with more severe Crohn’s symptoms who haven’t found relief with other methods.
 Guidelines now recommend, however, that doctors prescribe biologics for patients with significant disease as a first-line approach, too.

 Remicade may help patients gain control of flare-ups.
 It may also help maintain remission to prevent symptoms from returning.